Lokathor/gba2k/README.md

 Starting with the hard ones I see.
 Uh, so the story there is that I guess I've given up on trying develop the `gba` crate further.
-It's at a point where it has a non-zero number of users other than myself use it (at least enough for me to get bug reports), and I don't want to mess up what those people are doing, but I also thing that the organization of the crate needs a major overhaul.
+It's at a point where it has a non-zero number of users other than myself use it, and I don't want to mess up what those people are doing, but I also think that the entire organization of the crate needs a major overhaul.

 * **How do I do \[thing\] with this crate?**